 Net Worth: $25 million

-George H. W. Bush has the distinction of being the only man alive to serve as both President and Vice President of the United States.
-He was VP to Ronald Reagan from 1981 to 1989 before ascending to the role of POTUS the same year.
+The late George H. W. Bush was vice president to Ronald Reagan from 1981 to 1989 before ascending to the role of president the same year.
+He passed away at the age of 94 on Nov.
+30, 2018.

 The first President Bush made millions in the Texas oil industry before becoming president.
 After leaving office, Bush and his wife, Barbara, returned to their Houston home.
 Bush created the George Bush Presidential Library and Museum on the Texas A&M University campus in College Station, Texas.